The topic for this week’s episode is a basic outline of the effects of the Vehicle Center of Gravity, Tires, and Run Flats on an Armored Vehicle.

-- Episode 176 – The Basics of Armored Vehicles and Their Use in Protective Services
+- The Use of Armored Vehicles in Protective Services

 If you have an interest in going much deeper into these types of topics, I invite you to check out the International Security Driver Association’s website ISDACenter.Org and consider joining the membership to gain access to the encyclopedia of executive protection and secure transportation – The ISDA knowledge center.

 The knowledge shared encompasses a wide range of executive protection and secure transportation-focused topics with resources, information, and metrics.